execvpe/esp32-ds18b20-webapi/README.md

 # ESP32 Temperature Sensor
 ESP32 Web-API that can provide sensor readings from DS18B20 temperature sensors on the network

 ## Build

 - Import as a new PlatformIO Project in VS Code
 - Set up your WiFi credentials:
-  - Create a new *encData.hpp* header using my project [Credentials Obfuscator](https://github.com/execvpe/credentials-obfuscator) and place it in the include directory
+  - Create a new *encData.hpp* header using my project [Credentials Obfuscating Tool](https://github.com/execvpe/credentials-obfuscating-tool) and place it in the *include* directory
-  - Change the WiFiHandler by adding your hardcoded credentials in the begin() function
+  - Alternatively: Change the WiFiHandler by adding your hardcoded credentials in the begin() function (C/C++ knowledge required)
 - Compile and upload to an ESP32 using PlatformIO

-## Behavior
+## Default behavior

 The ESP32 is ready immediately after booting.
 You can read out debug information via the serial interface.